So 2017 ended on a high, with the news that we would become a family of four the following year. I was pregnant with a little baby boy.

 Then the realisation came: I kept returning to my blog dashboard if only to stare at my drafts folder and think about what I could be writing about.
 I also began reading other blogs, something I hadn’t done in some time.
 Ultimately, I WANTED to blog.
 This space had been my sanctuary through my first pregnancy.
 Why would now be any different?
 Plus the idea that I was actually following in my late mother’s footsteps, but in a very more up to date fashion has made me love it even more.

 Reaching out to, surrounding yourself with and reading about inspiring, strong, independent people can truly make all the difference to your mind frame.
 If not anything else, then the ‘if they can do it, so can I’ attitude is definitely the one.
-In honour of some of the changes I made and the direction I want my 2018 to go in, I wrote a piece about some ladies that I truly admire and believe have and will be making a difference to me and the year ahead – Have a read here.
+In honor of some of the changes I made and the direction I want my 2018 to go in, I wrote a piece about some ladies that I truly admire and believe have and will be making a difference to me and the year ahead – Have a read here.

 In conclusion, I cannot really say what’s in store for me and this space over the next year.
 How often you’ll see content from me and/or what it will be, but know this: I will still be here and I will only be producing the very best content I possibly can.
 That will be my 2018.